-Good turtle dove nesting habitat can take a long time to develop from scratch, so its essential to protect what’s there.
+Good Turtle Dove nesting habitat can take a long time to develop from scratch, so its essential to protect what’s there already.
 Think about how you can help your neighbours to protect hedgerows and scrubby areas in your local landscape.

 Key management tips

 To provide the dense scrubby structure that’s ideal nesting habitat for Turtle Doves, we recommend the following:

 – Areas of scrub or dense hedgerow should be, as a minimum, 3m tall and 4m wide.
 Allow room for hedges to expand if necessary.